LeonAndrade/LeonAndrade.github.io/README.md

-# Analytics Test - Leon Andrade
+# Analytics Test - Online Retail

-This repository contains the source code for my solution to the test.

-Stack of choice:

-### Application Layer
-- Python 3.9.2
-    - Flask
-    - Pandas
-    - Dash

-### Database
-- Postgresql 13.2

-### Deployment Environment
-- Heroku + Gunicorn wsgi
+Applicant: Leon Andrade
+---

-## The Test
+## Introduction

 ### Purpose:
 On a daily basis we have multiple different challenges and most of them includes understanding and bringing insights on how to improve and monitor a process with multiple backgrounds, for example, transactions, onboarding of clients, controls, etc....